dfinke/ImportExcel/README.md

 ```PowerShell
 Install-Module ImportExcel
 ```
-# What's new
+# What's new 5.4.5

 - Modified Send-SQLDataToExcel so it creates tables and ranges itself; previously it relied on export-excel to do this which cause problems when adding data to an existing sheet (#555)
 - Added new command Add-ExcelDataValidation which will apply different data-validation rules to ranges of cells
 - Changed the export behavior so that (1) attempts to convert to a number only apply if the the value was a string; (2) Nulls are no longer converted to an empty string (3) there is a specific check for URIs and not just text which is a valid URI.
 Using UNC names in hyperlinks remains problematic.
 - Changed the behavior of AutoSize in export excel so it only applies to the exported columns.
 Previously if something was exported next to pre-existing data, AutoSize would resize the whole sheet, potentially undoing things which had been set on the earlier data.
-If anyone relied on this behavior they will need to explictly tell the sheet to auto size with $sheet.cells.autofitColumns. (where $sheet points to the sheet, it might be $ExcelPackage.Workbook.Worksheets['Name'])
+If anyone relied on this behavior they will need to explicitly tell the sheet to auto size with $sheet.cells.autofitColumns. (where $sheet points to the sheet, it might be $ExcelPackage.Workbook.Worksheets['Name'])
 - In Compare-Worksheet,the Key for comparing the sheets can now be written as a hash table with an expression - it is used with a Group-Object command so if it is valid in Group-Object it should be accepted; this allows the creation of composite keys when data being compared doesn't have a column which uniquely identifies rows.
--  In Set-ExcelRange , added a 'Locked' option eqivalent to the checkbox on the Protection Tab of the format cells dialog box in Excel.
+-  In Set-ExcelRange , added a 'Locked' option equivalent to the checkbox on the Protection Tab of the format cells dialog box in Excel.
 - Created a Set-WorksheetProtection function.
 This gives the same options the protection dialog in Excel but is 0.9 release at the moment.

 # What's new 5.4.4